You don’t need mains facilities to set up an outstanding glampsite that people will flock to, in fact quite the opposite is true.

 A small wind turbine should generally escape the need for planning permission and solar power is easy to install.
 Both will top up a leisure battery which will then be used to provide power.

-Heating – The good old fashioned wood burner can’t be beaten when it comes to providing both warmth and an authentic back to basics experience but if that’s too time consuming then calor gas heaters provide all the warmth your holiday makers will need and quickly.
+Heating – The good old fashioned wood burner can’t be beaten when it comes to providing both warmth and an authentic back to basics experience but if that’s too time consuming then LPG (liquid propane gas) heaters provide all the warmth your holiday makers will need and quickly.

-Cooking – Opt to upgrade your wood burning stove to a range and you can do some cooking the old fashioned way but if that is a little too basic then calor gas can be used to heat a cooker and hob.
+Cooking – Opt to upgrade your wood burning stove to a range and you can do some cooking the old fashioned way but if that is a little too basic then LPG can be used to heat a cooker and hob.

-Refrigeration –Calor gas can also be used to power a fridge so your guests won’t have to put up with warm beer either.
+Refrigeration – LPG can also be used to power a fridge so your guests won’t have to put up with warm beer either.

 Grey water can be disposed of simply via trench arch filtration, sand filtration, reedbed filtration or better still why not use it to create some interest and work with the environment to install a grey water wetland.
 You may need a permit to do this however, if carried out safely and effectively then this shouldn’t be an issue.
 For more reading go to the government website.